-Your changes will not affect the default settings for unpacked backups.
+Your changes will not affect the default settings for unpacked backups and only applies to the Backup for Comparison.

 Backup Data Preparation

 This page enables you to view the progress of the backup extraction.
 To stop the unpack process, click Cancel.
 You can also have the wizard keep the extracted data for future use.